RobinHYuan/Water-Level-Capacitor/README.md

 - The unit of the capacitance is changed to pico farads now instead of  micro farads, which will give us a more preciese reading while adding the water into the cup.

 ------------
+#### Task List:
+[] Find the relationship between the height of liquid in the cup and its capacitance [] Indicate water level at different height
+[] Timer 3 ISR for counting one second
+[] Add push button algorithms to indicate when to start measuring the capacitance [] New library for the 1604 LCD